evansloan/collection-log/README.md

 ![](https://i.imgur.com/zz90og4.png)

-Right click the collection log item or the collection log section in the adventurer's log and select "export" to save your collection log data into a .json file within the Runelite directory.
+Right click the collection log item or the collection log section in the character summary tab and select "export" to save your collection log data into a .json file within the Runelite directory.

 Windows location: `%USERPROFILE%/.runelite/collectionlog/exports/`